ppy/osu-wiki/wiki/Tournaments/o!AOT/1/en.md

 ### Mappool instructions

 1. Mappool per round will consist the following format:
-   - Qualifiers Stage: 4 NoMod, 2 Hidden, 2 HardRock, and 2 DoubleTime maps.
+   - Qualifiers Stage: 4 NoMod, 2 Hidden, 2 Hard Rock, and 2 Double Time maps.
-   - Group Stage: 4 NoMod, 2 Hidden, 2 HardRock, 2 DoubleTime, 2 FreeMod, and 1 Tiebreaker maps.
+   - Group Stage: 4 NoMod, 2 Hidden, 2 Hard Rock, 2 Double Time, 2 FreeMod, and 1 Tiebreaker maps.
-   - Knockout Stages: 5 NoMod, 3 Hidden, 3 HardRock, 3 DoubleTime, 3 FreeMod, and 1 Tiebreaker maps.
+   - Knockout Stages: 5 NoMod, 3 Hidden, 3 Hard Rock, 3 Double Time, 3 FreeMod, and 1 Tiebreaker maps.
 2. In case of FreeMod, one player from each team are required to put on a mod.
-3. Only one or the combination of either Hidden or HardRock are allowed in FreeMod bracket.
+3. Only one or the combination of either Hidden or Hard Rock are allowed in FreeMod bracket.
 4. There is no restriction for picking/banning a map from the same modool.

 ### Scheduling informations